mttaborturtle/CodeSummary-TheaterSite/README.md

 *Jump to: [List Of Stories](#Stories), [Page Top](#Live-Project)*

 ## Other Skills Learned
-* Working with a group of developers to identify bugs and make the application mure usable.
+* Working with a group of developers to identify bugs and make the application more usable.
 * Daily meetings to talk about the challenges of the day and to communicate any roadblocks.
-* Learning new skils while writing code I was unfamiliar with.
+* Learning new skills while writing code I was unfamiliar with.
 Completing the research needed in order to complete a task.
 * Great practice being part of a team, and completing team programming when one developer has an issue they can not resolve.
 * Becoming comfortable with the DevOps/Scrum working environment.
 * Becoming familiar using a story board.
 Checking out stories and submitting them when resolved.